 IPF is considered a rare, sporadic disease.
-According to the National Institutes of Health, about 100,000 people in the United States have IPF, and approximately 30,000 to 40,000 new cases are found each year.
+According to the National Institutes of Health (NIH), about 100,000 people in the United States have IPF.
+Approximately 30,000 to 40,000 new cases are diagnosed each year.
 Worldwide, IPF affects 13 to 20 out of every 100,000 people.

 While the exact cause of IPF is unknown, certain lifestyle factors may play a role in the development of this disease.
-These factors include smoking cigarettes, working in dusty or grimy environments, and consistent heartburn.
-Other potential causes include viral infections, certain medications, and gastroesophageal reflux disease (GERD).
+These factors include smoking cigarettes, working in dusty or grimy environments, and having exposure to asbestos or silica.

-Other more serious complications can also arise, such as the development of blood clots in the lungs or even lung cancer.
+Other more serious complications can also arise, such as the development of blood clots in the lungs, high blood pressure in the heart or lungs, or even lung cancer.